DevNandini02/CodeClauseInternship_Churn_Prediction/README.md

 # CodeClauseInternship_Churn_Prediction
-Built a Churn Prediction model used in Telecom Industry using Logistic Regression.
+Built a Churn Prediction model for Telecom Industry using Logistic Regression.